sayan801/openatna/trunk/openatna/README.txt

   Contributors
   ------------
-  The OpenExchange (OpenATNA, OpenAuth, OpenPIXPDQ and OpenXDS) developement has been led by Misys Open Source Solutions (MOSS) and University of Cardiff.
+  The OpenExchange (OpenATNA, OpenPIXPDQ and OpenXDS) development has been led by Misys Open Source Solutions (MOSS) and University of Cardiff.
   Other contributors include Sysnet International, Topicus Zorg and a number of individuals.